-Often, then, an illustration follows showing how vision is heavily blurred or degraded towards the periphery.
-Now, as we all know resolution does indeed decrease (or, conversely, the minimal angle of resolution MAR increases).
-Yet, perhaps surprisingly, that happens only moderately.
+Often, then, an illustration follows showing how vision is heavily blurred or degraded towards the periphery (Rosenholtz, 2016 analyses such illustrations).
+Now, as we all know resolution does indeed decrease (or, conversely, the minimal angle of resolution MAR increases; Weymouth, 1958).
+Yet, perhaps surprisingly, that happens only quite moderately.
 The myth of a steep MAR incline - reproduced in most every textbook that mentions the periphery, is based on the famous demonstration charts by Anstis (1974).
 There are three charts in that paper that illustrate the change of scale across the visual field, brought about by cortical magnification (Figs. 2, 3, and 4, reproduced here in Figure 9).
 The actual enlargement of peripheral letter size to accommodate cortical magnification is shown in Anstis's Fig. 2 (Figure 9a).
-However, since the letters are approximately at the acuity limit in that chart and are thus hard to recognize, Anstis at the time enlarged the letters tenfold in his Fig. 3 (here Figure 9b), for better visibility.
-That chart looks more appealing and intuitive and it is the one typically chosen elsewhere for illustrations of how the periphery differs from "ordinary" (i.e. foveal) vision (e.g. Snowden, Thompson, & Troscianko, 2006, Fig. 4.23).
+However, since in that chart the letters are approximately at the acuity limit and are thus hard to recognize, Anstis at the time enlarged the letters tenfold in his Fig. 3 (here Figure 9b), for better visibility.
+That chart looks more appealing and intuitive and of those from Anstis' paper is the one typically chosen elsewhere for illustrations of how the periphery differs from "ordinary" (i.e. foveal) vision (e.g. Snowden, Thompson, & Troscianko, 2006, Fig. 4.23; Rosenholtz, 2016, Fig. 2; see also Strasburger et al., 2011, Fig. 19g).
 Yet as Rosenholtz (2016) has pointed out in an enlightening paper, this size enlargement at the same time dramatically overemphasizes the peripheral performance decline.
-That is because sizes are enlarged but eccentricities are not.
+This may come as a surprise but is correct.
+In a nutshell it is because sizes are enlarged, but eccentricities are not (the equation is given after discussing Figure 10).
 The overemphasis is by the same (whopping) factor of ten.
 The misunderstanding then arises because the chart is usually interpreted too literally (which Anstis probably never intended).
 It is a good example of how pictures can lead wildly astray.